 - Carry a few pairs of warm woolens socks if you are riding a motorcycle so that you have enough socks to change in case the ones you are wearing get wet at water crossings.

-- A muffler will come in real handy so it is better to carry one.
+- A muffler will come in real handy so it is better to carry one if you can.

-- Sunglasses and it is a must again for winters.
-The glare of the sun on snow can be quite harsh for eyes.
+- Sunglasses are a must for both summer and winter.
+The glare of the sun on the snow can be quite harsh for the eyes.